Why Should You Try This Recipe?

 - Soak.
 Give it a gentle toss.
 Cover with stretch film and let it soak for 30 minutes.

 - Preheat and prep.
 Ten minutes before the soaking time ends, preheat the oven to 325 °F. Spray a 9X13 inch baking dish with oil.

 - Transfer.
 Transfer the challah pumpkin mixture into the greased baking dish.
 Spread it using the back of a spatula to make sure that it is in an even layer.
 Sprinkle with a few tablespoons of pecans, if using.

 - Bake!
 Bake for 50 to 55 minutes.
 Let it cool for 15 minutes on a wire rack and serve while it is still warm or at room temperature.

 This pumpkin dessert recipe is so delicious, like you-can’t-stop-eating-it delicious.

-For even more sweetness, warmed caramel sauce or bourbon butter sauce would pair beautifully.
+- Try it with store-bought condiments: For even more sweetness, warmed caramel sauce or bourbon butter sauce would pair beautifully.